ez8-co/xpjson/README.md

 ### What is xpjson?

-- It's a minimal Xross-Platform/Xtreme-Performance JSON read & write library in C++.
+- A minimal Xross-Platform/Xtreme-Performance JSON read & write library in C++.

 ### Why use xpjson?

 - Easy-to-use, it's STL-based, and designed to be used without extra studies.
-- Easy-to-assemble, only a header needs to be included.
+- Easy-to-assemble, only a tiny header file needs to be included.
-- Portable for popular platforms， like linux and windows.
+- Portable for popular platforms, like linux and windows.
 - No extra dependencies unless STL and std c libraries.
-- High-performance-aimed.
+- High-performance & high-concurrency aimed.
 - 100K scenario validated till now in commercial distributed application service.

 ### Performance-purpose Details

-- Can skip detection that whether the string need to be converted or escaped
+- Can skip detection that whether string needs to be converted or escaped
   - Always detect as default.
     - You can use a flag to skip.
     - Auto set during deserialization if skip is possible.